 Your design is the first thing your users will see.
 It needs to convey the intended feel of your business and provide up-to-date functionality that your users would expect.
 Your colour choices and elements will all leave an overall impression of your company.
-Do you want to look slick and professional, colourful, and artistic, elegant and minimalist?
-Start your design firstly with your users in mind and follow through so that all details reflect the impression you want to impart.
+Do you want to look slick and professional, colourful, artistic, elegant and minimalist?
+Start your design firstly with your users in mind, and follow through so that all details reflect the impression you want to impart.

 6. Mobile and Desktop Friendly

 Responsive design is essential today to deliver an optimal display on every device that your users choose.
 A responsive design scales to fit each different device.
 You will need to tweak the design for each version, adjusting details such as the size of buttons to allow them to be easily clicked on a small device.
 Google Console offers pointers to ensure all your features are optimised for mobile.
 With the increase in mobile users, Google has developed a mobile-only Index.
 If your site is not responsive, it will not be listed in this index; hence you will miss out on a significant portion of business.
 There are several quick online sites to test and verify that your website is mobile-friendly.

 When choosing a platform to create your website, the many choices can leave you confused.
 Some platforms are easy to use but have limited functionality to go with the regular monthly fee.
 Other sites are free to use but very complex to understand.
 The average user needs to find a stable, well-maintained CMS with an extensive support network to call on.
 A Content Management System such as WordPress is a well-established platform that enables you to update your content without knowing code.
 There is a learning curve, but you can easily find guidance with such a lot of support out there.
 Keeping your platform maintained will ensure your visitors don’t encounter errors or delays that will lose their trust.